ankurprajapati/DAT6_clb/Final_Project/README.md

 12996040,15,1197502,9,0,f,2013-03-25
 13089312,15,1204821,9,0,f,2013-04-01

-* transactions
+TRANSACTIONS
-id - see above
+1. id - see above
-chain - see above
+2. chain - see above
-dept - An aggregate grouping of the Category (e.g. water) category - The product category (e.g. sparkling water) company - An id of the company that sells the item brand - An id of the brand to which the item belongs date - The date of purchase productsize - The amount of the product purchase (e.g. 16 oz of water) productmeasure - The units of the product purchase (e.g. ounces) purchasequantity - The number of units purchased purchaseamount - The dollar amount of the purchase
+3. dept - An aggregate grouping of the Category (e.g. water)
+4. category - The product category (e.g. sparkling water)
+5. company - An id of the company that sells the item
+6. brand - An id of the brand to which the item belongs
+7. date - The date of purchase
+8. productsize - The amount of the product purchase (e.g. 16 oz of water)
+9. productmeasure - The units of the product purchase (e.g. ounces)
+10. purchasequantity - The number of units purchased
+11. purchaseamount - The dollar amount of the purchase

 .. sample
 <pending>

-* offers
+OFFERS
-offer - see above
+1. offer - see above
-category - see above
+2. category - see above
-quantity - The number of units one must purchase to get the discount company - see above offervalue - The dollar value of the offer brand - see above
+3. quantity - The number of units one must purchase to get the discount
+4. company - see above
+5. offervalue - The dollar value of the offer
+6. brand - see above

 .. sample
 offer,category,quantity,company,offervalue,brand